szwiep/py_SBeLT/paper.md

 highlights that the flux measured across a boundary or within an area of bed surface is directly linked to the motions of individual particles arriving from upstream locations [@Furbish2012].

-Because particle movements are controlled by fluid turbulence, the irregular bed surface, and collective movement effects [@Ancey2006; @Ancey2008; @LeeJerol2018], the connection between particle movements and the bedload transport rate has been difficult to formulate mathematically.
+Because particle motions are controlled by fluid turbulence, the irregular bed surface, and collective effects [@Ancey2006; @Ancey2008; @LeeJerol2018], the connection between particle movements and the bedload transport rate has been difficult to formulate mathematically.
 The pySBeLT model provides an extensible framework within Python to numerically examine correlations between upstream particle entrainment rates and travel distances, with downstream